KPROJ: A Program for Unfolding Electronic and Phononic Bands: Applications

 \subsection{Bulk projection of surfaces}

-Figure~\ref{FIG8} shows the calculation for Ag(111).
-We build a slab with a thickness of 113 \text{\AA}, which has 48 unit cells of Ag(111) along $z$ [Fig~\ref{FIG8}(a)].
+Figure \ref{FIG12} shows the calculation for Ag(111).
+We build a slab with a thickness of 113 \text{\AA}, which has 48 unit cells of Ag(111) along $z$ [Fig\ref{FIG12}(a)].
 We then remove two Ag(111) layers from each side of the slab to make a surface structure.
-By calculating the dispersions along $\Gamma-z$, one obtains dispersionless electronic bands [see fig.~\ref{FIG8}(d)].
-By projecting the wavefunctions onto the $\mathbf{k}$-points in the BZ of the primitive cell of Ag bulk [Fig.~\ref{FIG8}(e)], one can obtain a band structure pretty much similar to that for the bulk phase.
+By calculating the dispersions along $\Gamma-Z$, one obtains dispersionless electronic bands [see Fig.\ref{FIG12}(d)].
+By projecting the wave functions onto the $k$-points in the BZ of the primitive cell of bulk Ag [Fig.~\ref{FIG12}(e)], one obtains a band structure similar to that of the bulk.
 Note that the band crossing the Fermi level gets broadened as the energy goes to high energies, for which the surface effect plays a role.
-One can conveniently investigate the $k_z$ dependence of the band structure for the slab by projecting its wavefunctions onto the $k$-points in the BZ of the Ag bulk.
-The unfolded bands with different $k_z$s were shown in fig~\ref{FIG8}(f-i).
+One can conveniently investigate the $k_z$ dependence of the band structure for the slab by projecting its wave functions onto the $k$-points in the BZ of the Ag bulk.
+The unfolded bands with different $k_z$s are shown in Fig.\ref{FIG12}(f-i).

-\subsection{Phonons of defected graphene and moiré superlattices}
+\subsection{Phonons of defected graphene and Moiré superlattices}

 Our KPROJ program also allows for unfolding phonon dispersions for doped materials and interfaces.
-We now show its application in the defected graphene and moiré superlattice with a twist angle of 9°.
+We now show its application in the defected graphene and Moiré superlattice with a twist angle of 9°.
 We use the small displacement method implemented in PHONOPY to obtain the phonon dispersions.
 The atomic forces induced by the displaced atom are calculated using LAMMPS\cite{lammps} with a machine learning potential\cite{ml1,ml2,ml3,ml4,ml5,ml6}, which was also used for the geometric relaxation.
-To facilitate comparison, fig.~\ref{FIG9}(a) shows the phonon spectrum for the graphene primitive cell.
-Figs.~\ref{FIG9}(b) and (c) show the folded and unfolded phonon spectrums for the defected graphene discussed in subsection~\ref{defected_graphene}.
-The unfolded phonon dispersions overall look very much similar to those for the free-standing graphene.
-However, one can also see many minigaps, which is due to the effects of carbon defects.
+To facilitate comparison, Fig.~\ref{FIG13}(a) shows the phonon spectrum for the graphene primitive cell, and Figs.~\ref{FIG13}(b) and (c) show the folded and unfolded phonon spectrums for the defected graphene, for which the geometric structure is shown in Fig.~\ref{FIG10}(a).
+The unfolded phonon dispersions look similar to those for free-standing graphene.
+However, one can also see many minigaps that are due to the effects of carbon defects.